tom-and-the-toothfairies/pathways/doc/FEATURES_RELEASE_1.md

 ### Description
-The successful or unsuccessful loading of PML files into the system is output to the console logs of the panacea service.
+The successful or unsuccessful loading of PML files into the system is output to the console logs of the Panacea service.

 ### Testing
 First, open up the tail of the Panacea logs (the system must be running to do